EnriqManComp/Autonomous-Path-Pilot-ROS-turtlebot3/README.md

-# Road-Lane-Detection-ROS-turtlebot3
-Road lane detection using ROS and turtlebot3
+# Autonomous Path Retention System in ROS using turtlebot3 waffle_pi

+This project serves as a basic example of how to address the problem of keeping a robot within a path.

-## Prerequirements
+## Prerequisites

-This project is built in:
+This project is built on:
 * Ubuntu 20.04
 * ROS Noetic
 * Gazebo 11
-* (optional) A catkin workspace.
-You can find how to create it [here](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)
+* (Optional) A catkin workspace.
+Instructions for creating one can be found [here](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)

-You must have clone the following packages in your workspace to run this project:
+To run this project, you must have cloned the following packages into your workspace:
 * Turtlebot3 main packages
 ```
 git clone -b noetic-devel https://github.com/ROBOTIS-GIT/DynamixelSDK.git
 git clone -b noetic-devel https://github.com/ROBOTIS-GIT/turtlebot3_msgs.git
 git clone -b noetic-devel https://github.com/ROBOTIS-GIT/turtlebot3.git
 ```
-* Turtlebot3 Simulations to run in Gazebo.
+* Turtlebot3 Simulations for use in Gazebo.
+Additional information can be found on the [Turtlebot official site](https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#gazebo-simulation)
 ```
 git clone -b noetic-devel https://github.com/ROBOTIS-GIT/turtlebot3_simulations.git
 ```

-You can also find additional information in the [Turtlebot official site](https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#gazebo-simulation)

-Additionally you should change the following launch file: in the package /turtlebot3_simulations/turtlebot3_gazebo/turtlebot3_autorace.launch
+Additionally, you should modify the following launch file within the package: /turtlebot3_simulations/turtlebot3_gazebo/turtlebot3_autorace.launch
 ```
 <launch>
   <env name="GAZEBO_RESOURCE_PATH" value="$(find turtlebot3_gazebo)/models/turtlebot3_autorace/ground_picture" />